Skip to main content

 Example

-To target users originating from the ISPs Com Hem or Bahnhof you would create a text file with the following content
+To target users originating from the ISPs Com Hem or Bahnhof, your output file should look like this:

 #ComHem.